widal001/dgs-inventory/README.md

 - **[CitiBuy](/systems/high/citibuy.md):** Software managed by Bureau of Procurement that Fiscal uses to facilitate procurement requests and offer bidding opportunities to interested vendors.

-- **[Codemap](/systems/high/codemap.md):** A public facing searchable database that Facilities Maintenance uses to determine which agencies are repsonsible for managing city properties.
+- **[Codemap](/systems/high/codemap.md):** A public facing searchable database that Facilities Maintenance uses to determine which agencies are repsonsible for managing city properties. <Planning>

 - **[Core Integrator](/systems/high/core-integrator.md):** Accounting software managed by BAPS that Fiscal uses to track and manage the fulfillment of vendor invoices.